SIMPSON: What do pets, bras, cereal bowls and novels have in common? - BC Local News

 “It’s not just a brochure or a magazine either, it’s been full-on novels.”

-While we may find these stories somewhat humourous, it’s important to remember how dangerous these behaviours are.
+While some may find these stories somewhat amusing, it’s important to remember how dangerous these behaviours are.

 Distracted driving is one of the largest causes of collisions, injuries, and deaths on Canada’s roads.
 The Canadian Automobile Association says people who drive distracted are eight times more likely to be in a crash or near crash event compared with non-distracted drivers.
 And stats suggest distracted driving is responsible for 22 per cent of fatal car accidents involving people between 16 and 21, or one in five youth killed in crashes every year.